 The I.G.
 Brown Training and Education Center's staff of approximately 85 people represent all components of the regular Air Force, Air National Guard, Air Force Reserve Command and civil service members who serve together to train and educate the leaders of tomorrow.
 TEC's facilities are modern and connected by a state-of-the-art computer network.
 The campus houses an athletic center, dormitories, classrooms, auditorium and dining facility all within a short walking distance.

 The Training and Education Center is organized into three divisions at McGhee Tyson ANGB and one operating location at Maxwell-Gunter AFB, Ala.

 The Chief Master Sergeant Paul H. Lankford Enlisted Professional Military Education Center for EPME conducts an average of 16 Enlisted Professional Military Education courses each year.
 Typically, the Center accommodates 2,000 service members on campus annually from the Total Air Force, Coast Guard and partner nation armed forces.
-This is achieved using two delivery methodologies: traditional in-resident and a blended learning course.
-The traditional, in-resident programs deliver Enlisted PME curriculum in about five-six weeks.
-The Blended Learning Course is conducted through a Learning Management System with online instructor facilitation.
-It consists of a six week asynchronous learning environment followed by a two week in-resident experience.
+The in-resident programs deliver Enlisted PME curriculum in about five-six weeks.
 The Center is one of the Air Force's top producers of Enlisted PME students.
 Lankford Center is accredited with the Community College of the Air Force through the USAF Barnes Center for Enlisted Education.

 The Mission Support Division provides force management, professional development, logistics, public affairs and information services to faculty, staff and students.
 The MSD team is the critical linchpin between the TEC and the base host unit, the 134th Air Refueling Wing, enabling efficient campus operations and integrated facilities management.

 The I.G.
 Brown Training and Education Center was established in 1968 as the Professional Military Education Center.
 In 1998 its name was changed to The I.G.
 Brown Air National Guard Training and Education Center named in honor of the first Director of the Air National Guard, and in 2012 it changed to the I.G.
 Brown Training and Education Center to accurately reflect and reassert its commitment to professional and military heritage and keep true to its mission and vision.